The Whitefire Chronicles

 Mynnos – The Islands of Snow and Sweetness

 The story of Mynnos is, in many ways, the story of one Fae: an Archmage of vast power named Vand.
-He did not come to the Human Realm as an outcast but as a scholar, seeking any secrets of the Arcane that might be hidden in this new land.
-He traveled far and wide, but everywhere he went other more ambitious or warlike Fae tried to either enlist his aid or jealously tried to chase him off.
-So finally, he took himself south to a small southern island where the snow rarely melted, where the land was poor and which no Fae could yet be bothered to squabble over, and he used his great power to fashion himself a tower where he could learn to channel the power of this new world and continue his studies in peace.
+He did not come to the Human Realm as an outcast; he was an arcane scholar of great esteem, seeking any new secrets of magic that might be hidden in this new land.
+He traveled far and wide, but everywhere he went other more ambitious or warlike Fae sought to either enlist his aid or jealously chase him off.
+Seeking to avoid needless conflicts, Vand took himself to the distant south to an island where the snow rarely melted, where the land was poor and which no Fae could yet be bothered to squabble over.
+He used his great power to fashion himself a tower where he could learn to channel the power of this new world and continue his studies in peace.

-The tower he built was near to a village, and his powers made their village well fed and much safer in exchange for what food and services he needed from the town.
-There was only one problem that Van could find, and that was the weather.
-After a decade of stoic endurance, Vand finally asked his long-time chamber maid how it was that the humans here managed to keep warm in such constant cold.
+The tower he built was near to a village, and access to Vand's powers kept that village secure and safe in exchange for whatever foods and services he needed from the town.
+There was only one problem that Van could find, and that was the endlessly frigid weather.
+After a decade of stoic endurance, Vand finally broke down and deined to ask his long-time chamber maid how it was that the humans here managed to keep warm in such constant cold.

 And, as the stories go, she showed him.